mhinz/vim-galore/README.md

 ---

-If you know what you are looking for, it is usually easier to search for it using the help system.
-Because the subjects follow a certain style guide.
+If you know what you are looking for, it is usually easier to search for it using the help system, because the subjects follow a certain style guide.

-Also the help has the advantage of belonging to your particular Vim version, so that obsolete topics or topics that have been added later won't turn up.
+Also, the help has the advantage of belonging to your particular Vim version, so that obsolete topics or topics that have been added later won't turn up.

 Therefore, it is essential to learn the help system and the language it uses.